Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Introduction

 \section{Introduction}

 With the Legacy Survey of Space and Time\footnote{\url{https://www.lsst.org}} (LSST; \citealt{Ive19}) to be undertaken over the next decade by the Vera C. Rubin Observatory, we will have samples of over 10 billion galaxies.
 No longer limited by statistical errors, systematic errors become dominant.
 For studies of the static sky, there is a class of systematic errors that emerge at low surface brightness.
-With over 800 images of each sky patch, the LSST will reach ultra-low surface brightness.
-At 30 mag arcsec$^{-2}$ there are nontrivial challenges with instrument signature removal and sky determination.
-Most pipeline processing algorithms over-subtract sky at these levels~\citep{ji+}.
-Even if a non-biased sky level can be determined, a related systematic emerges at ultra-low surface brightness: an increasing fraction of the field is occupied by galaxy faint halos.
+With over 800 images of each sky patch, the LSST will reach ultralow surface brightness.
+At 30 mag arcsec$^{-2}$ there are non-trivial challenges with instrument signature removal and sky determination.
+Most pipeline processing algorithms oversubtract sky at these levels~\citep{ji+}.
+Even if a non-biased sky level can be determined, a related systematic emerges at ultralow surface brightness: an increasing fraction of the field is occupied by galaxy faint halos.